maarranz/Quantitative_Macroeconomics_and_Finance/README.md

 Quantitative Macroeconomics and Finance

 This a repository of the materials for the QMF course, taught at upper-level undergraduate and graduate students at UC3M.
-These courses will also be offered online (MOOCs)
+These courses will also be offered online (MOOCs).

 Feel free to contact me

 ## List of Modules